cncf/tag-security/governance/charter.md

 ## Focus

-Three keys areas:
+In addition to the [CNCF security-related projects](cncf-projects.md), there are three key focus areas:
-* protection of heterogeneous, distributed and fast changing systems, while providing needed access
+* Protection of heterogeneous, distributed and fast changing systems, while providing needed access
-* common understanding and common tooling to help developers meet security requirements
+* Common understanding and common tooling to help developers meet security requirements
-* common tooling for audit and reasoning about system properties.
+* Common tooling for audit and reasoning about system properties.

 ### In scope